 It's challenging to differentiate yourself in a field crowded by the likes of Evernote, Todoist, and Wunderlist.
 All of these services can manage your lists just fine, and they can each sync across whichever devices you want them to.
 So what does Any.do have up its sleeve for its big 2.0 release?

 This time, it's all about collaboration, as the team has expanded on how Any.do users share tasks.
 They want the service to be the tool you and your significant other turn towards to manage your shopping lists and other tasks that require you to be on the same page.
+Likewise, the team sees its app as the best option for other teams to use to get work done and stay organized.
 Read More

 Box is a cloud storage provider that is challenging for the average consumer to get excited about.
 That's because while competitors chased around general users, Box kept its sights focused primarily on the enterprise market.
 Yet you don't have to be a business client to take advantage of the latest update, as the service is available for free to consumers as well.

 Version 3.5 of Box brings in the ability to mark files and folders as favorites.
+This will make them reachable through an easily accessible page in the sidebar.
+This is one of those consumer-friendly features that Dropbox, Google Drive, and others implemented ages ago.
 Read More

 Today the folks behind Todoist have announced the latest version of their capable task management offering: "Todoist Next."
 This new name comes with a complete rewrite of the software that improves integration across its 13 supported platforms.
 Yet for us Android users, the app still looks largely the same.
 It has kept its current name in the Play Store, and it retains the look introduced in version 2.0 (even though the latest release is 3.0).
+That's not to say that there's nothing new to see here.
+Users are now able to work together with others on tasks and balance events more easily with a new visual scheduler.
 Read More

 Traditionally word processors have tasked themselves with producing nice, printable documents.
 Mobile versions have followed up with the unenviable task of replicating this functionality on much smaller screens.
 Quip throws this entire concept out of the window, instead creating a writing experience built for the ground up for mobile devices.
 The team released an alpha version over the summer, but it was little more than a demo of the iOS version of the app.
+Now the full version is available, and it looks right at home on Android devices.
 Read More

 Word processors were designed for desktop computers.
 Given that many of us still sit down at laptops or desktops when it's time to type, that isn't too much of issue.
 We generally consider those to be better devices for typing than tablets or smartphones, but how much of this stems from our reliance on software that isn't designed to truly adapt to mobile screens and interfaces?
 Quip is a freemium new word processing app designed explicitly for mobile devices, and it's hoping to change word processing to match our new lifestyles.
+It comes from former Facebook CTO Bret Taylor and has garnered quite a bit of press, but is it the revolution he pitches it as?
 Read More